 If you like spicy flavors, then you need to try wasabi microgreens!

-Wasabi microgreens are not hot; rather, they are spicy.
+Wasabi microgreens are not hot; instead, they are spicy.

 There’s a difference, at least to me.
 Hot is like eating a hot sauce where the flavor and heat stay with you.
 It continues to burn after you’ve eaten the food.

-Spicy, on the other hand, has a similar heat-like flavor, but the heat or spiciness goes away once you have eaten the food.
+On the other hand, spicy has a similar heat-like flavor, but the heat or spiciness goes away once you have eaten the food.
 Only the taste remains on your palette.

 The latter is the flavor that wasabi microgreens have.
 You get that initial spice and heat, then the only taste with no need to run to the refrigerator to get a glass of milk.

 Below we will show you how to grow this flavorful and fantastic microgreen.

 - Wasabi Paste is Not Made From Wasabi Microgreens

 - How to Grow Wasabi Microgreens

 - How Many Wasabi Mustard Seeds per Tray?